 – Jenna Scherer, Boston Herald

-This lighthearted, sweet musical comedy features a talented cast of ten who enact their characters with freshness and enthusiasm and deliver snappy and very funny dialogue in between engaging musical numbers.
+This lighthearted, sweet musical comedy features a talented cast who enact their characters with freshness and enthusiasm and deliver snappy and very funny dialogue in between engaging musical numbers.
 Perfect Harmony is a fond satire of teenage social misfits and a perfectly entertaining, melodious little musical.

 – Jennifer Farrar, Associated Press